-Like I mentioned, ACSM has two different programs available.
-ACSM CPT, which is your typical, entry level personal trainer card.
+As I mentioned, ACSM has two different programs available.
+ACSM CPT, which is your typical, entry-level personal trainer card.
 And the ACSM HFI or Health Fitness Instructor.

 The ACSM HFI however, has a stricter policy.
 You need to hold a university or college degree in order to qualify for the exam.
 This puts it in league with institutions like NSCA and its CSCS certification

-This is because ACSM HFI is considered and designed as a component to medical practice.
+This is because ACSM HFI is considered and designed as a component of medical practice.

 For the sake of brevity, this review will focus on just the ACSM CPT certification and exam.

 First, let’s look at the pros and cons

 - One of the most established institutions in the fitness world

 - A tremendously deep focus on the science of exercise and fitness

 - A leaning towards corrective training methods for improved performance